kevin-miles/PHP-Validation-Class/README.md

 PHP-Validation
 ==============

-A PHP Validation Class using Object Oriented Programming (OOP)
+A fully encapsulated OOP Validation Class made with PHP

 How to use
 ----------